pypa/virtualenv/docs/userguide.rst

-If you need to change this option after creating a virtual environment, you can add (to turn off) or remove (to turn on) the file ``no-global-site-packages.txt`` from ``lib/python2.7/`` or equivalent in the environments directory.
-If you have virtualenvwrapper installed, an easy way to get to that direcory is with the ``cdsitepackages`` command with the environment active, followed by ``cd ..``.
+If you need to change this option after creating a virtual environment, you can add (to turn off) or remove (to turn on) the file ``no-global-site-packages.txt`` from ``lib/python3.7/`` or equivalent in the environments directory.

 Windows Notes
 ~~~~~~~~~~~~~